DataFire/Integrations/integrations/generated/google_cloudtasks/README.md

 ### projects.locations.queues.tasks.cancelLease
 Cancel a pull task's lease.

-The lease holder can use this method to cancel a task's lease by setting Task.schedule_time to now.
-This will make the task available to be leased to the next caller of CloudTasks.PullTasks.
+The worker can use this method to cancel a task's lease by setting its schedule_time to now.
+This will make the task available to be leased to the next caller of LeaseTasks.

 ```js